SuicidLemmings/AreaDocumentation/README.md

 		"status" : "success" /* if the creation was successfull */ "warning" /* if the email is already taken */ "error" /* otherwise */
 		"message" : "Description of the status"
 		"data" : null
-See response section for the format.(link)<br/>
+See response section for the format.(link)
 - ### Activation:
 To activate your account you need to click the link you received in the mail.
-If you didn t receive the mail or need another one, just sign up again with the same informations.<br/>
+If you didn t receive the mail or need another one, just sign up again with the same informations.
 - ### Authentication:
 Authentication token reminder: link.<br/>To authenticate tou our API with the classic method, you must send the followind request:<br/><br/>**Url**: https://toadsterubuntu.ddns.me:8080/users/auth<br/>**Type**: POST<br/>**Request**:
 		- "email" : "YourEmail@email.com"